JOIN LOGIN JOIN

 Of course, this also opens the door to balance headaches.

 If one faction’s mission path is naturally easier than another’s, that will become a problem fast.
-So the success of this system depends on how well GW tunes those mission rewards across different detachments and armies.
+So the success of this system depends on how well GW tunes those mission rewards across different Force Dispositions and matchups.
+Tournament players will also want to pay close attention here, because GW says your Force Disposition will usually be locked in when you submit your list for an event, while pickup games can swap between battles.

-11th Edition Stratagem StackingAnother big cleanup is the end of stratagem stacking on one unit.
-Once you use a stratagem on a unit, that is it, you cannot just keep layering buffs until one squad turns into a ridiculous death machine.
+11th Edition Stratagem StackingAnother big cleanup for 11th is the end of stratagem stacking on one unit.
+Once you use a stratagem on a unit, that is it; you cannot just keep layering buffs until one squad turns into a ridiculous death machine.

 That should make the game feel cleaner, cut down on some of the more annoying combo abuse, and keep players from building their whole plan around one overcooked unit doing all the work.